kenaniah/activerecord-querify/README.md

 #### `ActiveRecord::Querify::InvalidSortColumn`

-This exception is thrown when sortable is called with a whitelist and a sort is requested for a column that is not in the whitelist.
+This exception is thrown when a sort is requested for a column that is not part of the query or not part of the whitelist.

 When using the `#sortable` method, this exception is silently caught, and the offending sort param is silently ignored.